-The only constant in life is change.
+The only constant in life is changes.
 And that’s true in digital marketing as much as any other area of life.

 When it comes to email marketing campaigns, open rates have long been used as a way to gauge the success of an email marketing campaign.